CC-RMD-EpiBio/QA4IE/README.md

 - ```demo_data/demo_dataset_2``` dataset description
 - ```demo_data/demo_dataset_3``` dataset description
 - ```demo_data/demo_dataset_n``` dataset description

-The included `demo_script` script utilizes the provided datasets to make a complete complete end-to-end quality assurance process, with the following steps:

-1. step 1
-2. step 2
-3. step 3
-4. step 4
-5. step n

 To use the tool you will first need to update the information inside the config file.
 Afterwards, to run the tool just run,
 ```